sarbogast/grails-bootstrap-file-upload/README.md

 Note that /view/_upload.gsp and /view/_download.gsp are javascript templates.
 For more information about the syntax of those templates, have a look at the documentation [https://github.com/blueimp/JavaScript-Templates/blob/master/README.md](here).

+Note: since version 1.1.2, when you add files, they are added to the beginning of the list, not to the end, which is more natural.